Turkic peoples: Islam

 Most Turkic people today are Sunni Muslims, although a significant number in Turkey are Alevis.
 Alevi Turks, who were once primarily dwelling in eastern Anatolia, are today concentrated in major urban centers in western Turkey with the increased urbanism.
+Turkic Sunni Muslims generally follow the Hanafi rite.
 Azeris are traditionally Shiite Muslims.
-Religious observance is less stricter in the Republic of Azerbaijan compared to Iranian Azerbaijan.
+Religious observance is less strict in the Republic of Azerbaijan compared to Iranian Azerbaijan.